Act I Synopsis

 I.9: The paradox of altruism resolved.
 Even so-called “selfless” behavior finally makes sense: altruism is simply the instinctive defense of an expanded self-sense (you + yours) in which the balance of attentional focus is temporarily shifted to yours.
 The apparent paradox of selflessness is just that: it is an artifact of perspective, not a biological contradiction.

 I.10: Summary of Act I. Human emotion explodes into being at the hinge of identity, where the visceral logic of instinct meets the abstract logic of human intelligence.
 The universal engine driving that explosion is in turn constructed of self-evident human truths.
 Mapping both the engine and its universal outputs can be accomplished in plain language, providing the basis for a coherent, accessible, meaningful explanation for all possible human behavior.
 That explanation elegantly integrates all possible “us/them” framings into a unified understanding of Human Nature.
 Doing so awakens an awareness of encroaching danger, a host of strategic possibilities, and a sense of cautious optimism.

 I.11: Foreshadowing Acts II and III.
 Finding solutions to our ongoing civilizational problems in time to be useful is the Manual’s entire reason for being.
-Thanks to Act I, the success or failure of that reason now hangs upon a deceptively simple question: “If the universal Engine of Human Nature runs continuously in every individual, then its constant operation must raise predictable standing waves in our societal fabric, over which all possible human cultures must rise and fall.
-Can those waves be mapped?”
-Incredibly, the answer appears more and more to be “yes.”
+Thanks to Act I, the success or failure of that reason now hangs upon a deceptively simple question: “If the universal Engine of Human Nature runs continuously in every individual, and it operates as mapped, then its constant operation must raise predictable standing waves in our societal fabric, over which all possible human cultures must rise and fall.
+Can those waves also be mapped?”
+Excitingly, the answer appears more and more to be “yes.”
 Stay tuned.